ActiveSupport::ErrorReporter

 end

-Both methods can be restricted to only handle a specific exception class
+Both methods can be restricted to handle only a specific error class:

 maybe_tags = Rails.error.handle(Redis::BaseError) { redis.get("tags") }